Tom Kerssens

 Tom Kerssens (born 2 April 2004) is a Dutch footballer who plays for Jong AZ as a midfielder.

 Career

-Keersens signed his first professional contract with AZ Alkmaar in June 2021.
+Kerssens signed his first professional contract with AZ Alkmaar in June 2021.
 He spoke of his pride at this as he is local to Alkmaar and has been a fan of the club since he was 5 years old.
 Kerssens made his Eerste Divisie debut on the 18 March 2022, away at Jong FC Utrecht.
 He was part of the as the AZ under-18 side that won a league and cup double in the 2021-22 season.
+He played in the 2022-23 UEFA Youth League final against Hajduk Split as AZ ran out 5-0 winners.